vmxplore/vmxplore/README.md

 - **One static binary, capability-tiered** — copy `vmx` to any libvirt box; the extra powers light up by probe (ZFS, then kldload), never a licence check.

-**What you're looking at** — one screen, no hidden state:

-- **The estate tree, left** — every domain, grouped (off groups collapse themselves), each row two lines deep: name · state · CPU over specs · guest IP · zvol usage · snapshot count · a `⑂` when it's a clone.
-Colour reads at a glance — green running, brown dormant, amber flagged.
-Dot-click to batch- select; ctrl/shift-click for a range; then Start / Stop / Reboot / Delete the whole set at once.
-- **The console, right-top** — three tabs (below).
-- **Details & actions, right-bottom** — the full dossier (uuid, disks, IPs, dataset, clone lineage, snapshot classes) and the verb toolbar.
-Every mutation shows its exact `virsh`/`zfs` command and is audit-logged; the destructive ones arm only when you retype the domain name.

 ## The console tabs

 The console pane is the heart of it — pick a running VM and the right tab